theimowski/master-thesis/docs/section-fp-application.md

 Scala language was built for (competitive from Microsoft's point of view) Java Virtual Machine (JVM) platform in 2004.
 Initially it also targeted the .NET platform, however this distribution stopped being supported some time later.
 The creator of Scala language, Martin Odersky, had solid backgrounds in Java world as he was involved into Java Generics feature (just like Don Syme for .NET generics) as well as Java compiler.
-Scala was considered very prominent, and in result a number of financial investments have been made to promote the language.
+A few years after Scala was released, it turned out to be very prominent, and in result a number of financial investments have been made to promote the language.
 Together with his collaborators, Martin Odersky started a company called "Typesafe Inc." in 2011 in order to offer support and guidance for using Scala for enterprise cases.

 Just as Haskell, OCaml and F#, Scala is a statically typed language.
-Again, the type system ships with type inference mechanism which minimizes need of type annotating members and functions, making the code much shorter.
+Again, the type system ships with type inference mechanism which minimizes need of type annotating members and functions, making the code shorter.
 Scala provides a feature called "Traits", which enables to mix multiple interfaces and their behavior within a single class.
 The Traits feature can be compared to concept of Typeclasses in Haskell, however the foundations differ.
 With its full interoperability with JVM and Java, Scala is a multi-paradigm language that allows to write code in functional as well as object-oriented manner.
-Inspired by other languages from functional family, Scala provides with well-known, associated with functional paradigm features, such as Pattern Matching or Higher-order functions.
+Inspired by other languages from functional family, Scala comes with well-known to functional community features, such as pattern matching or higher-order functions.
-Language designers made their best to fit Scala to systems that require distribution and concurrency by adapting actor-based processing model and making it easier to work write asynchronous code with Futures.
+Language designers made their best to fit Scala to systems that require distribution and concurrency by adapting actor-based processing model and making it easier to write asynchronous code with Futures.

 Partly thanks to the money invested, but also because of the language power itself, Scala found its way to be incorporated into an impressive amount of significant businesses around the world {{{typesafestories}}}:

-* **Twitter** completely re-architected its services to use Scala {{{eriksen2013your}}} and achieve an enormous indicator of hundreds of thousands tweets per second,
+* **Twitter** completely re-architected its services to use Scala {{{eriksen2013your}}} and achieved an enormous indicator of hundreds of thousands tweets per second,
 * **LinkedIn** converted from plain Java web frameworks to using Scala and Play framework, which turned out to speed up code and test cycles as well as made the LinkedIn platform more scalable,
 * **Walmart** Canada by rebuilding its web and mobile stacks with combination of Scala language, Play framework and Akka library for actor-based processing, noted a serious improvement in web traffic conversions and mobile orders for their Canada's largest on-line retailing business,
 * **Airbnb**, one of the largest lodge renting services, based their internal tool for scheduling data pipelines on Scala language, making the tool easier to manage and debug than with previously utilized Cron,